static-dev/spike-datocms/README.md

     new SpikeDatoCMS({
       addDataTo: locals,
       token: 'xxx',
-      models: [{
+      models: [
+        {
           type: 'post', // if you leave this off, it will pull content from all models
           ids: [10, 13], // (optional) only return specific records
           query: 'foo', // (optional) text query for records
           offset: 3, // (optional) offset results
           limit: 10, // (optional) limit number of results returned
-        transform: (record) => {
+          transform: record => {
             // each record is passed through this function, if provided
             // change it however you want and return the modified result! return record
           }
+        },
-      }, {
+        {
           type: 'author'
-      }]
+        }
+      ]
     })
   ]
 }